Background information

 - Click Save.

-- For Filter - Add conditions for filtering fields.
+- For Filter - Add conditions for filtering data.

-- Set conditions for each field using the subsequent two dropdowns.
+- Set a condition for the field using the subsequent two dropdowns.

-- If you want to add multiple conditions or groups, click either + Condition or + Group to add.
+- If you want to add multiple groups, click + Group to add.

 -